isabelkfigueroa/isabelkfigueroa.github.io/_posts/2021-08-23-they-called-us-enemy.md

 ---

-In his graphic memoir, _They Called Us Enemy_ (2019), George Takei relates his first hand experience of [internment camps](https://www.archives.gov/education/lessons/japanese-relocation) in the United States during the 1940s.
+In his graphic memoir, _They Called Us Enemy_ (2019), George Takei relates his firsthand experience of [internment camps](https://www.archives.gov/education/lessons/japanese-relocation) in the United States during the 1940s.
 The collection of primary sources from the [U.S. National Archives and Records Administration](https://www.archives.gov/)